Blairism: Relationship to later administrations

-Gordon Brown succeeded Blair as Prime Minister after Brown's long tenure as the Chancellor of the Exchequer.
-Although viewed in the media as somewhat personally close, Blair later wrote in his autobiography A Journey that a "maddening" Brown effectively blackmailed him while he was in 10 Downing Street.
-Blair accused Brown of orchestrating the investigation into the Cash-for-Honours scandal and stated that the personal animosity was so strong that it led him to frequent drinking, a big change for Blair.
-Blair also has told journalist Andrew Marr that as their years working together went on, co-operation become "hard going on impossible".

-As stated before, both men had similar positions on actual issues and government policies.
-To the extent that they felt divided, it came mostly from differences in personality, background and managing style.

 Impact on the Labour Party

 The Labour Party leadership of Jeremy Corbyn was seen as a departure from Blairism, and a return of Old Labour, and was described as a 'return of the 1940s Labour Party' by The Guardian, with its emphasis on re-nationalisation of energy, water, and railways and massive public investment in housing and the NHS.
 Jeremy Corbyn was critical of Blair's involvement in Iraq and voted against it at the time, garnering much support particularly from the youth vote.
 Labour increased its vote share by over 9% in 2017, costing Theresa May her majority in Parliament, but with the party split by Brexit policy and identitarian infighting, it lost the 2019 election to Boris Johnson's Conservatives.